Azure-Samples/hdinsight-data-lake-storage-gen2-templates/README.md

 ---
 page_type: sample
 languages:
-  - json
 products:
 - azure
-  - azure-hdinsight
-name: Azure HDInsight Data Lake Store Gen2 templates
+description: "Replace occurences of the following values with the correct information for your environment."
 urlFragment: hdinsight-data-lake-storage-gen2-templates
-description: "This repo provides resource manager templates for creating Azure HDInsight clusters that use Azure Data Lake Store Gen2 as storage."
 ---

 # Resource Manager templates for creating Azure HDInsight clusters using Azure Data Lake Gen2 storage

 ## Using the templates